TTYNAME(3P) POSIX Programmer's Manual TTYNAME(3P)

 null-terminated pathname of the terminal associated with file descrip-

-The ttyname() function need not be reentrant.
-A function that is not
+The ttyname() function need not be thread-safe.

 The ttyname_r() function shall store the null-terminated pathname of